Malpractice Lawyers Fighting for the Justice Our Veterans Deserve

 In 2019, the Department of Veterans Affairs expanded veterans’ access to private healthcare facilities through the VA Mission Act, claiming that this would increase the number of veterans eligible to receive such access from 8% to 40%.
 Veterans who received substandard care at one of these non-VA facilities (known as community care providers) may still be eligible to file a lawsuit to recover damages.

-Giles Manley, MD, JD is a Board-Certified physician who practiced medicine for 20 years before becoming a premier medical malpractice attorney.
+Dr. Giles Manley is a board-certified physician who practiced medicine for 20 years before becoming a premier medical malpractice attorney.